Jonathan Diuguid

 As Team Penske transitioned to two cars in 2013, Diuguid moved to the timing stand of the No. 3 Chevrolet driven by Castroneves.
 The two became one of the best driver/engineer combinations in the NICS with three wins, 23 podium finishes, 12 NTT P1 Pole Awards and five top-five finishes in the standings through the 2017 season.

-Diuguid, his wife Katherine and son Zay, reside in Troutman, NC.
+Diuguid, his wife Katherine, son Zay, and daughter Eliza reside in Mooresville, NC.
 In his spare time Diuguid enjoys slalom skiing, snow skiing and mountain biking.